metio/terraform-provider-k8s/docs/data-sources/kiali_io_kiali_v1alpha1_manifest.md

 Optional:

 - `name` (String) The name of the cluster.
 - `secret_name` (String) The name of the secret that contains the credentials necessary to connect to the remote cluster.
 This secret must exist in the Kiali deployment namespace.
+If a secret name is not provided then it's assumed that the cluster is inaccessible.

 <a id="nestedatt--spec--kiali_feature_flags--clustering--kiali_urls"></a>